Moonshine.jl: a Julia package for genome-scale model-based ancestral recombination graph inference: Appendix

+\pkg{Moonshine} shares with \pkg{SC-sample} the capacity of performing inference under various levels of approximation.
+To the best of our knowledge, these are the only two model-based inference methods implementing this functionality; \pkg{ARBORES}, \pkg{ARGWeaver}, \pkg{Singer}, and \pkg{Espalier} are based on SMC while \pkg{ARGinfer} does not allow for approximation.
+Allowing for approximate inference increases scalability by enabling a trade-off between biological realism and computational performance.
+On the other hand, \pkg{Moonshine} shares with \pkg{SC-Sample} and \pkg{ARGinfer} the ability to produce ancestries with complex correlation structures that may include type 2 recombination events (see \cref{unrestricted-rr}).
+Moreover, \pkg{Moonshine} supports multiple crossing over events (MCO), a unique feature among inference software.
+Unlike \pkg{ARBORES}, \pkg{ARGweaver}, \pkg{SINGER} and \pkg{ARGinfer}, \pkg{Moonshine} does not rely on MCMC and is thus fast and easy to use.
+No iterations are lost in burn-in periods or thinning intervals, and there is no need for convergence diagnostics or parameter tuning.

-Our objective in developing \pkg{Moonshine}'s is not limited to creating a realistic and convenient sampler; performance is a major priority.
+Our objective in developing \pkg{Moonshine} is not limited to creating a realistic and convenient ARG inference software; performance is a major priority.
 We present numerical experiments showing its potential for both coalescent tree construction and ARG inference.
 Trees for large samples ($n = 10000$) of long simulated haplotypes (250 Mbp) can be constructed in minutes at high resolution (over one marker per kbp) using Hamming distance between sequences.
 In the same scenarios, complete ancestries can be inferred in hours.
-Furthermore, our algorithms are completely single-threaded, enabling us to increase sampling throughput by leveraging concurrency efficiently and easily by launching multiple instances in parallel.
+Furthermore, our algorithms are completely single-threaded, enabling us to increase sampling throughput by leveraging concurrency efficiently and easily by launching multiple ARG inferrence instances in parallel.
+By being faster than other model-based alternatives, \pkg{Moonshine} represents a step towards enabling probabilistic inference of ancestries on the genome scale.